Using HTTP cookies

 A third-party server can create a profile of a user's browsing history and habits based on cookies sent to it by the same browser when accessing multiple sites.
 Firefox, by default, blocks third-party cookies that are known to contain trackers.
 Third-party cookies (or just tracking cookies) may also be blocked by other browser settings or extensions.
 Cookie blocking can cause some third-party components (such as social media widgets) not to function as intended.

-Note: Servers can (and should) set the cookie SameSite attribute to specify whether or not cookies may be sent to third party sites.
+- Servers can (and should) set the cookie SameSite attribute to specify whether or not third-party cookies may be sent.

 - The General Data Privacy Regulation (GDPR) in the European Union